About our magazine

 COAT began in 1989 by exposing and opposing ARMX, Canada's largest arms bazaar.
 (Early history.)
-Our first campaign led to Ottawa City Council's 20-year ban on hosting arms bazaars on municipal property.
+Our first campaign led to Ottawa City Council's 20-year ban on hosting arms shows on municipal property.

 For almost 30 years, COAT has published Press for Conversion!
-For its first decade it focused on the conversion of military industries and bases to socially-useful civilian use.
-Since 2000, COAT's magazine has focused on a different anti-war theme.
+For its first decade our magazine dealt with the conversion of military industries and bases to civilian uses.
+Since the late 1990s, each issue has focused on a different anti-war theme.
 Our goal is to debunk the national myth that Canada is a global force for peace, human rights and multiculturalism.